facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

   forcing Hydra to resolve the replaced value first.
 - An earlier target can establish runtime state, such as registering a custom resolver, before a later argument is resolved.
-- OmegaConf containers passed to a target are still copied, resolved while attached to their original parent, and then detached.
-This preserves the serialization safety of previous Hydra versions.
+- With recursive instantiation disabled, OmegaConf containers passed to a target are copied and detached without being eagerly resolved.
+Their interpolations remain lazy while preventing the surrounding configuration tree from leaking into target objects.
+The copy retains configuration flags such as `readonly`.

+After detachment, an interpolation cannot reach an ancestor outside the passed container.
+Resolve such a container before calling `instantiate()`, or pass the enclosing configuration that provides the required interpolation context.

 ## Compatibility impact